vondele/matetrack/README.md

                         path(s) to syzygy EGTBs, with ':'/';' as separator on Linux/Windows (default: None) --minTBscore MINTBSCORE
-                        lowest cp score for a TB win (default: 19754) --concurrency CONCURRENCY
+                        lowest cp score for a TB win (default: 19754) --maxTBscore MAXTBSCORE
+                        highest cp score for a TB win: if nonzero, it is assumed that (MAXTBSCORE - |score|) is distance to TB in plies (default: 20000)
+  --concurrency CONCURRENCY
                         total number of threads script may use, default: cpu_count() (default: 8) --epdFile EPDFILE [EPDFILE ...]